19 Jun 2026

 Your new album Lianne La Havas was released on July 17th, five years after the sumptuous Blood (2015).
 Where were you during all that time?

-I fell in love, then I had a massive breakup, I have moved house, I turned 30.
+I fell in love, then I had a massive breakup, I moved house, I turned 30.
 A lot of things changed in my life and I have grown up.
 You can hear all of that in my new album.
 When I first turned 30, I felt the exact same in front of my birthday cake.
 Then, when I started to grow into it a bit more, I realised that I was really happy to be at this stage of my life.
 I have a better sense of who I am and what I want to achieve.
 I definitely got more focus.

 Your stage name is made out of your first name Lianne and your father’s surname Vlahavas.
 Why did you choose to use your stage name as a title for your third album?